Written by

 Choosing a fence for your home is quite an involved process that starts by first deciding what type of fence you need.
 You could easily spend hours researching each and every single style but we thought we’d save you some time by identifying the main ones and summarising their pros and cons so you can hit the ground running.

 Wood fences are one of the most popular types of fencing for homes in New Zealand.
 They are widely available in many types of timber and styles like the picket fence, paling fence, privacy fence and more.
-While affordable, easy to work with and aesthetically pleasing, a wooden fence can require ongoing maintenance and are susceptible to pests and rot.
+While affordable, easy to work with and aesthetically pleasing, a wooden fence can require ongoing maintenance and is susceptible to pests and rot.

 Composite fencing combines wood fibres with plastic polymers to create a durable and low-maintenance fencing solution.
 It can have similar aesthetics to wood fencing without the same upkeep.
 It can be a little more expensive in comparison to some timber options and is prone to warping with big temperature changes if not installed properly.